amrlabib/javascript-essentials/scopes.md

 ---

 ### Javascript Scopes:
-**1. Global Scope:** Variables not contained by any function, defined directly under `window` object, and can be accessed everywhere inside your code.
+1. **Global Scope:** Variables not contained by any function, defined directly under `window` object, and can be accessed everywhere inside your code.

-**2. Local Scope:** Variables defined inside a function and accessible inside that function only.
+2. **Local Scope:** Variables defined inside a function and accessible inside that function only.

-**3. Lexical Scope (nested scopes):** Variables defined inside a function where this function is contained by another function, we can consider this as a nested local scopes.
+3. **Lexical Scope (nested scopes):** Variables defined inside a function where this function is contained by another function, we can consider this as a nested local scopes.

 ---